fredericGette/wp81documentation/windows81DeveloperLicense/README.md

 And look also at the native constants to find the different return codes of the native functions.
 ![NativeConstants](NativeConstants.JPG)

+> [!NOTE]
-__Note__: the Powershell Cmdlet `Get-WindowsDeveloperLicense` is using C:\Windows\System32\WSClient.dll whereas Visual Studio is calling the Wow64 version of this library, but there is very little differences between the two.
+> The Powershell Cmdlet `Get-WindowsDeveloperLicense` is using C:\Windows\System32\WSClient.dll whereas Visual Studio is calling the Wow64 version of this library, but there is very little differences between the two.

 With all these information, we can now open the WSClient.dll in a disassembler (like [Ghidra](https://ghidra-sre.org/)) to find a way to change the return code of the function `CheckDeveloperLicense`.
 Fortunately, there's only one place - near the end of the function - where the return code 'ErrorExpiredHR 0x80090317' is set.